Chappaquiddick incident: The crash

 According to Kennedy, Kopechne asked him to give her a ride back to her hotel in Katama.
-Kennedy requested the keys to his car (which he did not usually drive) from his chauffeur Crimmins.
-Kennedy put this time at "approximately 11:15 p.m.", although he was not wearing a watch; the time came from Crimmins' watch.
+Kennedy requested the keys to his car (which he did not usually drive) from his chauffeur, Crimmins.
+Kennedy put this time at "approximately 11:15 p.m.,” although he was not wearing a watch and the time came from Crimmins' watch.
 Returning to Edgartown and Katama required making the last ferry, which left the island at midnight, or else calling to arrange a later ferry.
-Kopechne told no one else that she was leaving for the night with Kennedy, and, in fact, left her purse and hotel key at the party.
+Kopechne told no one else that she was leaving for the night with Kennedy, and, in fact, she left her purse and hotel key at the party.

-The exact time the crash occurred is unknown, due to a conflict between the testimony of Kennedy and a deputy sheriff who claimed to have seen his car at a later time.
-Kennedy claimed that, as soon as he left the party, he immediately drove 1/2 mi north on Chappaquiddick Road headed for the ferry landing, and mistakenly made a wrong turn, right, onto the dirt Dike Road, instead of bearing left to stay on the paved Chappaquiddick Road for another 2+1/2 mi.
-There is also a northbound dirt Cemetery Road at this intersection.
+The exact time the crash occurred is unknown, due to a conflict between the testimony of Kennedy and a deputy sheriff who said that he had seen Kennedy's car at a later time.
+Kennedy said that, as soon as he left the party, he immediately drove 1/2 mi north on Chappaquiddick Road headed for the ferry landing and mistakenly made a wrong turn, right, onto the unpaved Dike Road, instead of bearing left, to stay on the paved Chappaquiddick Road, for another 2+1/2 mi.
+There was also a northbound unpaved Cemetery Road at this intersection.